West Hazleton, Pennsylvania

 West Hazleton is a borough in Luzerne County, Pennsylvania, United States.
 The borough is 31 mi south of Wilkes Barre and had a population of 5,167 as of the 2020 census.

 History

 West Hazleton was founded by Conrad Horn, and it was officially established as a borough on March 12, 1887.
 West Hazleton gained prominence in the 19th and 20th centuries as an active anthracite coal mining community; it attracted thousands of European immigrants.
 The first burgess was J.W.
 McMurtrie; he served from 1888 to 1890.
-West Hazleton was once home to Hazle Park, a popular attraction in the area.
-The legendary Babe Ruth played at the nearby Cranberry Ballpark.